 - Hot Moon (guuteyai-mea’) Shoshone Idaho, Nevada, Wyoming

-- Harvest Moon (Chinese)
+- Lightning Moon (English)

 - Grain Moon (Anglo-Saxon)

-- End of Fruit Month (galoni) Cherokee Native American
+- End of Fruit Month (galoni) Cherokee Native American origins

 For a list of even more Native American Moon names, check out American Indian Alaska Native Tourism Association’s article here or Western Washington University’s article here.